DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 #####Digital Rights Management (DRM)
 Technology used by publishers to restrict the usage and copying of copyright-protected digital materials (audio and video files, e-books, games, etc.).
 The practice of adding DRM to media is controversial, as it often obstructs paying customers from making full use of the digital goods they have purchased.
 For example, most files with DRM cannot be freely transferred between two devices owned by the same user.
 Also, it is often not possible to even access these files without an active internet connection.
 Finally, DRM is a major obstacle for long-term storage and accessibility of digital media.

-#####Dots Per Inch (DPI)
-A measure of visual resolution, expressed as the number of dots per square inch on a display.
-For digital print the industry standard is 300-600 dpi, for offset print 600-1200 dpi.
-Electronic screens traditionally had resolutions of 72-100 dpi, but the most recent generations of tablets and smartphones feature screen resolutions of 300-600 dpi.
-See also **Resolution**.

 ###E

 #####Ebook
 A digital publication which can be read on e-readers and other handheld devices, as well as desktop computers.
 Unlike online digital publications (such as news websites and blogs), most ebooks are meant for offline reading and individual collecting.
 There are various ebook formats such as EPUB and AZW, most of which are based on web design technologies such as HTML and CSS.

-#####EPUB (Electronic Publication)
+#####EPUB
+Acronym for Electronic Publication.
 An ebook format developed by the International Digital Publishing Forum (IDPF).
 EPUB is an open standard and the most commonly used and supported file format for electronic books.
 EPUB was designed to accommodate reflowable content.
 See also **Reflowable**.

 #####E-paper
 Electronic paper, a display technology designed to resemble printed paper rather than the LCD displays used on most other computing devices.
 E-paper consists of a grid of tiny electronic 'ink' particles that can be switched from black to white.
 Electricity is only needed for refreshing ('turning') the page; for the display itself, no electricity or battery power is needed.
 Since it is not backlit like an LCD, the display must be illuminated externally like conventional paper; the upside is that it can be read in broad daylight without any loss of image quality.
 Since the refresh rate is much slower than LCD screens, the technology does not allow for videos or animations.
 See also **LCD**.